Direct MS1 Data

 Gorshkov treats validation as the final gatekeeper before declaring a discovery legitimate.
 After initial statistical hits, he advocates for targeted validation using techniques like multiple reaction monitoring (MRM) on triple quadrupole instruments.
 This step confirms the presence and relative changes of specific metabolites with higher sensitivity and selectivity than untargeted workflows.

 He also emphasizes cross-platform reproducibility.
-To test robustness, Gorshkov often splits datasets—using one subset for discovery and another for validation.
+Worth adding: to test robustness, Gorshkov often splits datasets—using one subset for discovery and another for validation.
 This approach mirrors the gold standard in genomics and proteomics, ensuring findings aren’t artifacts of a single experiment.
 Additionally, he encourages collaborative studies where independent labs replicate key results, a practice that’s becoming essential in metabolomics’ push toward clinical and industrial applications.

 Conclusion